Bible translations into English: Early Modern English

 Early Modern English Bible translations are of between about 1500 and 1800, the period of Early Modern English.
 This was the first major period of Bible translation into the English language.

 This period began with the introduction of the Tyndale Bible.
 The first complete edition of his New Testament was in 1526.
 William Tyndale used the Greek and Hebrew texts of the New Testament (NT) and Old Testament (OT) in addition to Jerome's Latin translation.
 He was the first translator to use the printing press – this enabled the distribution of several thousand copies of his New Testament translation throughout England.
 Tyndale did not complete his Old Testament translation.

 The first printed English translation of the whole Bible was produced by Miles Coverdale in 1535, using Tyndale's work together with his own translations from the Latin Vulgate or German text.
 After much scholarly debate it is concluded that this was printed in Antwerp and the colophon gives the date as 4 October 1535.
 This first edition was adapted by Coverdale for his first "authorised version", known as the Great Bible, of 1539.

-Other early printed versions were the Geneva Bible (1560), notable for being the first Bible divided into verses and which negated the Divine Right of Kings; the Bishop's Bible (1568), which was an attempt by Elizabeth I to create a new authorised version; and the Authorized King James Version of 1611.
+Other early printed versions were the Geneva Bible published by Sir Rowland Hill in 1560.
+This version is notable for being the first Bible divided into verses and which negated the Divine Right of Kings; the Bishop's Bible (1568), which was an attempt by Elizabeth I to create a new authorised version; and the Authorized King James Version of 1611.

 The first complete Catholic Bible in English was the Douay–Rheims Bible, of which the New Testament portion was published in Rheims in 1582 and the Old Testament somewhat later in Douay in Gallicant Flanders.
 The Old Testament was completed by the time the New Testament was published but, due to extenuating circumstances and financial issues, it was not published until nearly three decades later, in two editions: the first released in 1609, and the rest of the OT in 1610.
 In this version, the seven deuterocanonical books are amongst the other books, as in the Latin Vulgate, rather than kept separate in an appendix.